 ceo & co-founder

 Ashley set up AFAS with colleague, friend and life-mentor Paul Kelly in April 2017 in order to bring amputee football to Scotland, having identified an appetite for the sport while working at Finding Your Feet.
-Ashley does not understand the off-side rule but thankfully it doesn't apply in amputee football.

 Paul Kelly (PK) was manager of Petershill FC in Glasgow and manager of Partick Thistle Community Trust, and played a key role in founding amputee football in Scotland.

-PK sadly lost his life to covid-19 in November 2021 but his legacy lives on in the players and the charity and he will never be forgotten for the enormous impact he had on bringing amputee football to Scotland.
+PK sadly lost his life to covid-19 in November 2021 but his legacy lives on in the charity and he will never be forgotten for the enormous impact he had on bringing amputee football to Scotland.
 Paul influenced a huge number of lives in his career and is missed every day.